Victoria Bell

-VIctoria Bell (born 22 June 1994 in Sutton Coldfield, United Kingdom) is an alpine skier from Ireland.
-She is the sister of Alpine Skier Florence Bell (skier).
+Victoria Bell (born 22 June 1994 in Sutton Coldfield, United Kingdom) is an alpine skier from Ireland.
+She is the sister of Alpine Skier Florence Bell.

-Victoria competed for Ireland in Slalom and Giant Slalom at the 2011 European Youth Olympic Winter Festival and at the World Junior Alpine Skiing Championships 2012.
+Victoria competed for Ireland in Slalom and giant slalom at the 2011 European Youth Olympic Winter Festival and at the World Junior Alpine Skiing Championships 2012.
 In the same year she was awarded a scholarship by the International Olympic Committee.